Range of costs for a privately paying unfair dismissal and/or wrongful dismissal case

 Our Employment team has over 90 lawyer years’ experience of providing expert, practical advice.
 Our employment team is a specialised, experienced team, being shortlisted for the Yorkshire Legal Awards Employment Team of the Year.

-We have seven members of the team who may work on your matter (please click on links below to view individual profiles):
+We have nine members of the team who may work on your matter (please click on links below to view individual profiles):

 Regardless of who works on your matter, each individual will be supervised by one of our experienced employment law partners.